lawrencecpaulson/lawrencecpaulson.github.io/_posts/2026-04-23-Why_not_Lean.md

 equality was downgraded to *definitional* or *intensional* equality.
 This is why $T(N+1)$ and $T(1+N)$ are different types.
-Although this limitation has real repercussions for proofs, testing definitional equality is a heavy computational burden.
+Although this limitation has real repercussions for proofs, testing definitional equality is (still!) a heavy computational burden.

 To be fair, if you'd asked me back in 2017 what sort of mathematics Isabelle could handle, I'd have been much more cautious.